pguso/js-plugin-circliful/README.md

 * iconcolor / Will set the font color of the icon.
 * animationstep / Will set the animation step, use 0 to disable animation, 0.5 to slow down, 2 to speed up, etc / default is 1
 * startdegree / is the degree to start animate fgcolor / default is 0
+* bordersize / set the width of the border

 Examples